Select Page

 In this example, the doll on the left is Georgian, while the two dolls on the right are Regency.
 The center doll was made by Beverly Dahl, while I don’t have sources for the other two.
 The house is 1:12 scale, so these dolls are about six inches tall.

-My favorite item in the colonial house, the yellow bed, will be featured in a separate post.
+My favorite item in the colonial house, the yellow bed, is featured in a separate post — Yellow Bed.